The School Management Team of the TUDublin School of Art and Design.

 She has published monographs including Imaging the Great Irish Famine: Representing Dispossession in Visual Culture (2020, Bloomsbury Academic); many chapters in academic books on commemorative visual cultures and; has contributed to contemporary art and heritage publications, including Art Monthly, The Irish Review, Museum Ireland, and Source Photographic Review, and to radio arts programmes on BBC 4, RTE 1 and Lyric FM.
 She has written research essays for art catalogues and museum publications and delivered public workshops, lectures, talks and acted as chair for arts and heritage events.

 Before joining TU Dublin, Niamh Ann lectured at the National College of Art and Design Dublin (NCAD) and Institute of Art, Design and Technology (IADT) and worked in the education department at the National Museum of Ireland.
-A graduate of NCAD (with Joint Honours BA Degree in Painting and the History of Art, 1997, and MA Degree in the History of Art, 1999), she has a PhD, cum laude, from the University of Amsterdam (2010) where I studied at the Amsterdam School for Cultural Analysis.
+A graduate of NCAD (with Joint Honours BA Degree in Painting and the History of Art, 1997, and MA Degree in the History of Art, 1999), she has a PhD, cum laude, from the University of Amsterdam (2010) where she studied at the Amsterdam School for Cultural Analysis.

 Research Interests